 Reduce heat & cover.

 Simmer for about 1 hour or until lentils are tender.
 Add water/broth if necessary, for desired consistency.
-If you desire a thicker soup, puree about 1 cup of the soup in the blender and add back to pot to give it a thicker consistency.
+If you desire a thicker soup, puree about 1 cup of the soup in the blender and add back to the pot to give it a thicker consistency.

 Sprinkle with Parmesan cheese and serve with crusty bread.